harshendraup/krikaleducation-/README.md

 </div>

-This project is built with Next.js and React, showcasing [Muhammad Fiaz](https://github.com/muhammad-fiaz/)'s [personal website](https://muhammadfiaz.com/).
+This project is built with Next.js and React, showcasing [Krikal Education](https://github.com/muhammad-fiaz/)'s [personal website](https://muhammadfiaz.com/).

 **Feel free to use this project for your own portfolio or as a reference for your projects.
 If you find it helpful, don't forget to give it a ⭐️ to show your support.
 [Fork this repo](https://github.com/muhammad-fiaz/portfolio/fork) if you want to contribute✨**